lgatto/TeachingMaterial/README.md

 This repository is an aggregator for various [R](http://www.r-project.org/) teaching material.
 Most of the courses are taught at the University of Cambridge, UK, and some have been adapted and exported outside.
 Each material subdirectory has its own repository; `TeachingMaterial` aggregates a snapshot as a central entry point.
-Aggregation is done using `git-subtree` and will be documented soon.
+Aggregation is done using `git-subtree` (see the [administration page](https://github.com/lgatto/TeachingMaterial/wiki/TM-Administration) for details).
 The local copies linking to external repositories are prefixed with an underscore.

 Unless otherwise stated, all material is licensed under a